x47base/LUAshell/README.md

 + ...
 ```

-## How to become save before LUAshell attacks
+## How to securely run suspicious scripts
 For example you can just put this code at the start of the code which you want to test a script.
 ```lua
 os.execute = function(value)